How Doers Do

-Yesterday, while I was poking around on Twitter, I came across an article by Josh Long describing how to kill your heroes.
+Yesterday, while I was poking around on Twitter, I found an article by Josh Long describing how to kill your heroes.
 Basically, go out there and do something worthwhile and stop regaling your heroes for their ability to shut up and ship.

 In the past few weeks, Rails has been plagued with a few YAML security issues.
 It’s generally accepted that YAML is an annoying tool to use but it’s the defacto way to share configuration in Ruby right now.
 But Tom doesn’t care.